-Children enjoy their time at Rascals Preschool Nursery.
-They achieve well because staff use their sound understanding of child development and of early years guidance, such as the 'Birth to three matters' framework and the Curriculum guidance for the foundation stage, to provide good quality care and education.
+Children enjoy their time at Cuddly Koalas Broughton Moor Pre-School.
+They achieve well because staff use their sound understanding of child development and of early years guidance, such as the 'Birth to three matters' framework and the 'Curriculum guidance for the foundation stage', to provide good quality care and education.
 Staff use their knowledge of child development effectively to plan activities and resources that are accessible and age-appropriate in accordance with individual children's abilities.

 Children settle quickly on arrival as staff ensure they have good information from parents and carers regarding the child's individual needs for that day.
+Those who are new to the pre-school are helped to settle by staff who are sensitive towards their individual needs.
 The youngest children make good progress because staff recognise the uniqueness of each child.
 Close and caring relationships increase children's sense of trust and help them develop a strong sense of self.